MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 ## Subplots

 Makie uses a powerful layout system under the hood, which allows you to create very complex figures with many subplots.
-For the easiest way to do this, we need a [Figure](\reflink{Figures}) object.
-So far, we haven't seen this explicitly, it was created in the background in the first plotting function call.
+So far, we have only used the default position [1, 1], where the Axis is created in a standard plotting call.

-We can also create a [Figure](\reflink{Figures}) directly and then continue working with it.
 We can make subplots by giving the location of the subplot in our layout grid as the first argument to our plotting function.
 The basic syntax for specifying the location in a figure is `fig[row, col]`.